state-alchemists/zrb/docs/technical-documentation/task-envs/env-file.md

 <!--start-doc-->
 ## `EnvFile`

-Represents a handler for an environment file, facilitating the creation and management of environment variables (Env objects) based on the contents of the specified environment file.
+Env is an interface for a Task to read and use OS Environment File.

+Under the hood, EnvFile creates list of Env based on its `path` property.

 __Attributes:__